-Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September of 2010 and began her first competitive season coaching in 2012.
+Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September 2010, and guided the Lions into their initial competitive season in 2012.

 In 2014, Graham led the program to its second-straight winning season with a 10-7 record, which marks the most wins in a single season.
 Graham’s squad included a four game win streak early in the season to set the tone for the Lions.
 By the end of the season her team had set or broken previous records in several statistical categories including points (230), goals (172), assists (58), saves (151), and wins (10).
 The team also posted 17 student-athletes on the Spring Commissioner’s Honor Roll and earned the prestigious IWLCA Division II Community Awareness Award.

 In the program's second year of competition, Graham led the Lions to their first winning record in program history.
 The 2013 season saw the team finish with a record of 8-7, including a home record of 6-3.
 In addition, Graham's team had an excellent finish to the season, winning 5 of the last 7 games.
 The team set program records in goals scored (133), assists (50), man-up goals (9), and man-down goals (4).
 Her team featured six double digit goal scorers, including lead goal scorer Joanna Chadwick with 24 goals.
 Graham’s squad also consisted of eight double digit point scorers, including senior Stephanie Marran, with a team-leading 37.
 The 2013 squad featured five Division II All-Independent Honorees for their performance on the field.